BBVA/apicheck/docs/tools/sensitive-json.md

 ### Filtering false positives

-Some times rules and alert for issues but it could be a false positive.
-In these cases we can remove it by using the `rule ID`:
+Some times rules generate false positives, in these cases we can remove them by using the `-i` parameter and a comma separated list of `rule ID` or by providing an ignore file, containing one `rule ID` by line, with the `-F`:

 For the example: